unoplatform/uno.extensions/doc/Overview/Reactive/overview.md

 ## MVUX in Action

 Before digging into the features of MVUX let's see MVUX in action with a simple example.
 This example shows how weather data can be loaded asynchronously and displayed using data binding.

-One of the core concepts behind MVUX is that of an IFeed, which is similar in a number of ways to an IObservable (for those familiar with System.Reactive), and represents a sequence of data.
+One of the core concepts behind MVUX is that of an `IFeed`, which is similar in a number of ways to an `IObservable` (for those familiar with [`System.Reactive`]()), and represents a sequence of data.
 This example creates an `IFeed<WeatherInfo>` that will return the weather, which includes the temperature, loaded asynchronously from a weather service.

-The `WeatherModel` is the **Model** in MVUX (This would be refered to as a ViewModel in MVVM).
+The `WeatherModel` is the **Model** in MVUX (This would be referred to as a ViewModel in MVVM).

 ```c#
 public partial record WeatherModel(IWeatherService WeatherService)